 Note that the EML2Dataset actor can be configured to output the data in one of a variety of different formats.
 In the example, the EML2Dataset actor has been configured to output data "As Cache File Name."
-To configure a data actor, double-click it and select the appropriate data output format (Figure 4.16).
+To configure a data actor, double-click it and select the appropriate data output format (Figure 4.15).

-EML File: Brow
+2 EML File: Browse

-Data File: Brow
+Data File: Browse

-Selected Entity: ccld6190.dat
+Selected Entity: ccld6190.dat ~

-Data Output Format: As Cache File Name
+Data Output Format: As Cache File Name ~

 File Extension Filter: As Field

 Allow lenient data parsing: As Table

-Check for latest version: As Row

-recordide As Byte Array

-recoraia; As UnCompressed File Name
+Check for latest version: recordid: As Row As Byte Array As UnCompressed File Name

 endpoint: As Cache File Name

-namespace; As Column Vector

-As ColumnBased Record
+namespace: As Column Vector As ColumnBased Record